jlangr/clojurescript/README.md

+This is a forked version of ClojureScript, from r1806, to fix a defect in the string replace function (a fix appeared in a later version of cljs).

 ## What is ClojureScript? ##

 ClojureScript is a new compiler for [Clojure](http://clojure.org) that targets JavaScript.
 It is designed to emit JavaScript code which is compatible with the advanced compilation mode of the [Google Closure](http://code.google.com/closure/) optimizing compiler.